-During and after the course of a research study, the Principal Investigator (PI) is responsible for informing the IRB of any reportable events or problems that may increase the anticipated risk or decrease the anticipated benefit.
-These events include local and non-local serious adverse events, and unexpected adverse events that are possibly or probably related to the research interventions, procedures, or assessments.
+The Principal Investigator (PI) is responsible for informing the IRB of any reportable events or problems that may increase the subject’s anticipated risk or decrease the anticipated benefit by participating in the research.
+These events include local and external events or other problems that are unexpected and at least probably related to the research interventions, procedures, or assessments.

-Note: PIs of protocols reviewed and approved through the UT System IRB Reciprocity Agreement must report local adverse events to the IRB on which they are reliant.
+NOTE: PIs of protocols reviewed and approved through a non-UT System IRB must report local events to the IRB on which they are reliant.

-In the context of multi-center research projects, adverse events are characterized as either Local or Non-Local adverse events.
-When investigators are participating in a multi-center studies, Local adverse events are those experienced by subjects enrolled by the investigator(s) under the UT Southwestern IRB jurisdiction; whereas Non-Local adverse events are those experienced by subjects enrolled by investigators at another institution(s) engaged in the same research study.
-In the context of a single center research study conducted by an investigator under the UT Southwestern IRB, all adverse events would be considered Local.
+In the context of multi-center research projects, events are characterized as either Local or External.
+When investigators are participating in multi-center studies, Local events are those experienced by subjects enrolled by the investigator(s) under the UT Southwestern IRB jurisdiction.
+In the context of a single-center research study conducted by an investigator under the UT Southwestern IRB, all events would be considered local.

 Serious Adverse Event

 A “Serious Adverse Event” is by definition an event that meets any of the following criteria

 - Is life-threatening (places the subject at immediate risk of death)

 - Results in inpatient hospitalization or prolongation of existing hospitalization

 - Results in a persistent or significant disability/incapacity